 Wild vs. domestic

 BLM's justification for the decision is largely based on its defining American Prairie's bison herd as wildlife as opposed to domestic livestock.
 American Prairie, on the other hand, maintains that its bison are not wild animals.
+The finalized decision reaffirmed the justifcation from its earlier proposal.

 The Taylor Grazing Act of 1934 is the framework for modern law regarding grazing permits on public land.
 Its text authorizes the Department of the Interior to issue "permits to graze livestock," which is still the language used in grazing law today.

-The proposal acknowledges (Page 3) that the Taylor Grazing Act and other relevant laws didn't define the term "livestock" or "domestic."
+The proposal acknowledged (Page 3) that the Taylor Grazing Act and other relevant laws didn't define the term "livestock" or "domestic."
 It also acknowledges that BLM itself doesn't define "domestic livestock" aside from five common livestock animals it lists.

-In the place of legal definitions, BLM's proposal bases its authority on dictionary definitions of the words "live," "stock" and "domestic."
-The proposal excludes animals "presently treated as wild or are intended to be released into the wild" from BLM's authority based on the "obvious meaning" of domestic as the opposite of wild.
+In the place of legal definitions, BLM's proposal based its authority on dictionary definitions of the words "live," "stock" and "domestic."
+The proposal excluded animals "presently treated as wild or are intended to be released into the wild" from BLM's authority based on the "obvious meaning" of domestic as the opposite of wild.
 Since the definition of "stock" in Black's Law Dictionary is tied to commerce, BLM wrote in its proposal that livestock must therefore be used for "production-oriented purposes," such as producing animal products like meat, milk or fiber.

-American Prairie, on the other hand, cites Montana law that separates domestic bison from wild bison based in part on whether the bison is owned by a person.
-In their protests, both American Prairie and the Coalition of Large Tribes argue that BLM's definitions do not appear in the Taylor Grazing Act or other law on grazing permits, and "production-oriented purposes" is not a term used in the laws at all.
+American Prairie, on the other hand, cited Montana law that separates domestic bison from wild bison based in part on whether the bison is owned by a person.
+In their protests, both American Prairie and the Coalition of Large Tribes argued that BLM's definitions do not appear in the Taylor Grazing Act or other law on grazing permits, and "production-oriented purposes" is not a term used in the laws at all.

-The Coalition of Large Tribes also points to (Page 5) to the definition of "livestock" in law concerning the U.S. Forest Service, which also manages grazing permits on its land, and Montana law.
+The Coalition of Large Tribes also pointed (Page 5) to the definition of "livestock" in law concerning the U.S. Forest Service, which also manages grazing permits on its land, and Montana law.
 The Forest Service's regulations define livestock as "animals of any kind kept or raised for use or pleasure."
 Montana law defines it as cattle, horses, mules, asses, sheep, llamas, alpacas, bison, swine, ostriches, rheas, emus and goats.

 Would this decision impact other bison herds not owned by American Prairie?